Bh00fie/Bootcamp-challange-1/README.md

-# Horiseon - SEO and Digital Marketing (Bootcamp Challange One)
+# Horiseon - SEO and Digital Marketing

 ## Introduction and Description